-SCI.
-7.3 Students will analyze and interpret data to explain that matter and energy are cycled through all parts of the biosphere and geosphere Science and engineering practices (SEPs) • Analyze and interpret data Crosscutting concepts (CCCs) • Systems and System models (thru stability and change interactions) • Patterns Standard Reference SCI.7.3.1 Analyze and interpret data to provide evidence for the effects of resource availability on organisms and populations of organisms in an ecosystem MS-LS2-1
+SCI. .7.3 Students will analyze and interpret data to explain that matter and energy are cycled through all parts of the biosphere and geosphere Science and engineering practices (SEPs) • Analyze and interpret data Crosscutting concepts (CCCs) • Systems and System models (thru stability and change interactions) • Patterns Standard Reference SCI.7.3.1 Analyze and interpret data to provide evidence for the effects of resource availability on organisms and populations of organisms in an ecosystem MS-LS2-1

 SCI.7.3.2 Construct an explanation that predicts patterns of interactions among organisms across multiple ecosystems MS-LS2-2 SCI.7.3.3 Develop a model to describe the cycling of matter and flow of energy among living and nonliving parts of an ecosystem MS-LS2-3 SCI.7.3.4 Analyze and interpret data on the properties of substances before and after the substances interact to determine if a chemical reaction has occurred MS-PS1-2 SCI.7.3.5 Gather and make sense of information to describe that synthetic materials come from natural resources and impact society MS-PS1-3 SCI.7.3.6 Develop and use a model to describe how the total number of atoms does not change in a chemical reaction and thus mass is conserved MS-PS1-5 SCI.7.3.7 Analyze and interpret data on the distribution of fossils and rocks, continental shapes, and seafloor structures to provide evidence of the past plate motions.
-MS-ESS2-3 SCI.7.3.8 Construct a scientific explanation based on evidence for how the uneven distributions of Earth's mineral, energy, and groundwater resources are the result of past and current geoscience processes MS-ESS3-1 Vocabulary geologic time scale, fossils, plate tectonics, continental Wegener, synthetic materials, geoscience, natural hazar earthquakes, transform plate boundaries, subduction zo boundaries ds, volcanoes, Unit Progression As the year progresses, students begin exploring cycles of energy at larger scales, such as in different kinds of r and their ecosystems.
-Ecosystems by their very nature e integration of Earth science and life science.
-This integra evident in the flows of matter and energy that connect other and with their physical environments.
-Students als geoscience processes that change Earth's surfaces at va spatial scales, and that results in the uneven distribution energy, and groundwater resources.
-These physical environ roles in determining features of the organisms that live ecosystems.
-Students explore biotic and abiotic interact and changes in organism populations.
-These general par ecosystems that may otherwise appear to be very differ natural environments embody the ation is especially organisms with each so investigate the arying time and n of Earth's mineral, ironments play large in the local tions within these atter, flows of energy, atterns apply across
+MS-ESS2-3 SCI.7.3.8 Construct a scientific explanation based on evidence for how the uneven distributions of Earth's mineral, energy, and groundwater resources are the result of past and current geoscience processes MS-ESS3-1 Voca abulary geologic time scale, fossils, plate tectonics, continental Wegener, synthetic materials, geoscience, natural hazar earthquakes, transform plate boundaries, subduction zo boundaries ds, volcanoes, Unit Progression As the year progresses, students begin exploring cycles of matter and flows of energy at larger scales, such as in different kinds of natural environments and their ecosystems.
+Ecosystems by their very nature embody the integration of Earth science and life science.
+This integration is especially evident in the flows of matter and energy that connect organisms with each other and with their physical environments.
+Students also investigate the geoscience processes that change Earth's surfaces at varying time and